A Quasi-Experimental Evaluation of Coaching to Mitigate the Impostor Phenomenon in Early-Career Software Engineers: Results

 To contextualize the CIPS findings, we conducted a complementary analysis of the associated psychological constructs: subjective well-being (WHO-5), life satisfaction (SWLS), and affective balance (PANAS-Positive and PANAS-Negative).
 Figure \ref{fig:box_plots} presents the distributions of all measures across the data collection points (T0–T3).

 At baseline (T0), P2 exhibited substantially higher CIPS score than P1, with median of 69.0 and 58.0, respectively.
-Despite this, P2 also reported greater life satisfaction (SWLS = 29.5 vs. 21.0 in P1), while both groups displayed identical well-being levels (WHO-5 = 72.0).
+Despite this, P2 also reported greater life satisfaction (SWLS = 29.5 vs. 21.0 in P1), while both groups displayed identical well-being medians (WHO-5 = 72.0).
 The initial control period (T0→T1) revealed early volatility, most notably a sharp drop in P2’s well-being (WHO-5 decreasing from 72.0 to 52.0).

 During the first intervention phase (T1→T2), when P1 received coaching, its median CIPS score slightly decreased from 62.0 to 58.0.
 However, the wait-list control (P2) experienced an even stronger spontaneous reduction (from 65.0 to 57.5) accompanied by a recovery in well-being (WHO-5 = 52.0 → 68.0).
 In the subsequent phase (T2→T3), when P2 underwent the same intervention, its positive trajectory continued: CIPS score declined further to 54.0, and well-being peaked at 78.0, the highest level observed across the study.
 In contrast, P1, now in follow-up, exhibited regression: CIPS scores rose modestly to 59.5, and well-being fell sharply from 70.0 to 50.0.
-Consequently, although both groups started with identical well-being (72.0), they diverged markedly by T3, P2 improving to 78.0 while P1 declined to 50.0.
+Consequently, although both groups started with identical well-being (median = 72.0), they diverged markedly by T3, P2 improving to 78.0 while P1 declined to 50.0.
 Across the full period (T0→T3), P2 showed the most pronounced overall improvement, with CIPS score decreasing by 15 points (69.0 → 54.0) and concurrent increases in well-being and positive affect (PANAS-Pos).

 To further explore construct relationships, we compared the correlation matrices for the aggregated sample at baseline (T0) and final follow-up (T3) (see Figure \ref{fig:correlation_t0_t3}).
-At T0, CIPS displayed the expected pattern: a positive association with negative affect (PANAS-Neg, $\rho$ = 0.53) and negative associations with well-being (WHO-5, $\rho$ = -0.50) and life satisfaction (SWLS).
-Among the supportive measures, the strongest relationship was between negative affect and life satisfaction ($\rho$ = -0.70), while the link between well-being and positive affect was weak ($\rho$ = 0.28).
+At T0, CIPS displayed the expected pattern: a positive association with negative affect (PANAS-Neg, $\rho$ = 0.53) and a negative association with well-being (WHO-5, $\rho$ = -0.54).
+Among the supportive measures, the strongest relationship was between negative affect and life satisfaction ($\rho$ = -0.70), while the link between well-being and positive affect was weak ($\rho$ = 0.31).